Finding a field in a Zariski-like structure: The setting

 \begin{definition} We say an element $a$ is in the \emph{bounded closure} of $A$, denoted $a \in \textrm{bcl}(A)$, if $t^g(a/A)$ has only boundedly many realizations, i.e. if the set is bounded.

 We say that $a$ and $b$ are \emph{interbounded} if $a \in \textrm{bcl}(b)$ and $b \in \textrm{bcl}(a)$. \end{definition}

-\begin{remark} By Remark 2.83 in \cite{lisuriart}, if $\M$ is a quasiminimal pregeometry structure, then for any $A \subset \M$, it holds that $bcl(A)=cl(A)$.
-In particular, $bcl$ gives a pregeometry on $\M$ and the independence calculus is obtained from it. \end{remark}
+\begin{remark} By Remark 2.88 in \cite{lisuriart}, if $\M$ is a quasiminimal pregeometry structure, then for any $A \subset \M$, it holds that $bcl(A)=cl(A)$.
+In particular, $bcl$ gives a pregeometry on $\M$ and the independence calculus is obtained from it.
+Thus, the situation is analogous to the first order strongly minimal case, where the pregeometry induced by the algebraic closure operator gives the independence calculus. \end{remark}

 \begin{definition} We say that a tuple $a$ is \emph{Galois definable} from a set $A$, if it holds for every $f \in \textrm{Aut}(\mathbb{M}/A)$ that $f(a)=a$.
 We write $a \in \textrm{dcl}(A)$, and say that $a$ is in the \emph{definable closure} of $A$.